Resolving stellar populations, star formation, and interstellar medium conditions with JWST in a large spiral galaxy at $z\approx2$: Conclusions

-\item Thanks to the detection of the \sii and [S{\sc iii}] emission lines in the NIRSpec MSA data, we measured the sulfur abundance in the Inter-Arm, and clumps regions (12\,+\,log(S/H) of 6.6$^{+0.2}_{-0.2}$ for the first two, and 6.7$^{+0.3}_{-0.2}$ for the third one).
-When combined with the 12\,+\,log(O/H) values, these lead to a relative log(S/O)=-1.9, which is smaller than the expected constant (solar) value (i.e. log(S/O)\,$\approx$\,$-1.7$), although still compatible within the uncertainty.
-This might point to the existence of a secondary production channel of sulfur, via the explosion of Type I SNe on longer timescales.\\
+\item Given the \sii and [S{\sc iii}] emission lines detected in the NIRSpec MSA data, we measured the sulfur abundance in the inter-arm and clump regions (12\,+\,log(S/H) of 6.6$^{+0.2}_{-0.2}$ for the first two, and 6.7$^{+0.3}_{-0.2}$ for the third one).
+When combined with the 12\,+\,log(O/H) values, these yield a relative log(S/O)=-1.9, which is lower than the expected constant (solar) value (i.e., log(S/O)\,$\approx$\,$-1.7$), yet consistent within the uncertainties.
+This might indicate a secondary production channel for sulfur via the explosion of type I SNe on longer timescales.\\

-\item The 2D map of stellar age, derived from our resolved SED fitting, and the radial profile we extracted revealed a gradient in stellar age, with on average older stellar populations closer to the centre ($t_{\rm sge}$\,$\approx$\,$400-2000$ Myr), and younger ones in more external regions (especially in the clumps, $t_{\rm sge}$\,=\,$50-100$ Myr).
-Such radial decreasing trend is also supported by an inverse increasing trend in sSFR, and the \ha\ EWs we inferred from the NIRSpec MSA spectra for distinct galaxy regions.\\
+\item The 2D map of stellar age, derived from our resolved SED fitting, and the extracted radial profile tentatively show a negative gradient, with older stellar populations on average closer to the center ($t_{\rm age}$\,$\approx$\,$400-2000$ Myr) and younger ones in the outer regions (particularly in the clumps, $t_{\rm age}$\,=\,$50-100$ Myr).
+This trend is also supported by an inverse increasing trend in sSFR, and the \ha\ EWs inferred from the NIRSpec MSA spectra for distinct galaxy regions.\\